-A staff training manual clarifies the proper duties of every job profile and member of the team so confusions or clashes regarding who is supposed to do what work is avoided.
-In case they ever rise, the manager can always go back to the manual in order to solve the clash.
+A staff training manual clarifies the proper duties of every job profile and member of the team so confusion or clashes regarding who is supposed to do what work is avoided.
+In case they ever arise, the manager can always go back to the manual in order to solve the clash.

 Go-To Resource Material